-Labor Day: the end of summer is finally upon us.
-While you might want to use this weekend to bask in the last bit of evening sun, don't forget to take advantage of Labor Day sales--AKA the best bargains we're going to see on anything until Black Friday hits.
+Next Monday is Labor Day, and we all know what that means: the end of summer is finally upon us.
+While you might want to use this weekend to bask in the last bit of evening sun, don't forget to take advantage of Labor Day sales -- which have the best bargains we're going to see on anything until Black Friday hits.

 So what items are worth snatching up this Labor Day weekend?
 Here are our picks for the best things to buy at Labor Day sales.

 Now is a great time to start looking at older appliance models.
 To gear up for end of the year, retailers are stocking up on new merchandise and dropping the prices of older models to clear stock.
 If an older model is available for less, there's not much of a reason to pay more for something that will be dated next year anyway.

 - Kenmore Side-by-Side Refrigerator -- $750 (was $1,299) at Sears with code KENMORE50

 - Kenmore Stainless Steel Refrigerator -- $800 (was $1,349) at Sears with code KENMORE50

 - Samsung AddWash 4.5-cu ft.
 High Efficiency Stackable Front-Load Washer -- $549 ( was $999) at Lowe's

 - Whirlpool Washer or Dryer -- $348 (was $499) at Home Depot

 - Kenmore Stainless Steel Gas Range -- $450 (was $849) at Sears with code KENMORE50